aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 whether the specific PivotItem is hidden

+**Remarks**

+NOTE: This method is now obsolete.
+Instead, please use PivotField.PivotItems[int].IsHidden property instead .
+This method will be removed 12 months later since August 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### hideItem(number, boolean) {#hideItem-number-boolean-}

 Sets whether the specific PivotItem in a data field is hidden.